-“I don’t know how I got here,” Jason Nauert says with a laugh.
+“I don’t know how I got here,” Jason Nauert of Beasts and Brews says with a laugh.

 After years of working in construction, law enforcement and landscaping, Nauert, 45, reached his late 30s and felt as though his body was breaking down.
 It was time to find a new path, and he realized he was good at two things: butchering and cooking.
 At the urging of his wife, he explored the idea of culinary school; however, a $50,000 tuition was not in the cards.
 But Cook Street School in Denver offered courses a la carte.
 Nauert signed up for a class in butchering offered by the Rocky Mountain Institute of Meat.

 “Day one I fell in love with it,” he says.
 “I knew how to cut meat.
 I didn’t know I knew how to do it that well.”